What is It?

 The process is similar to having a pap smear performed.
 Minimal discomfort is typically experienced with an IUI, which usually is completed within a few minutes.
 Intrauterine insemination is the treatment plan if there is mild male factor infertility, such as decreased sperm concentrations and/or sperm motility.
 Intrauterine insemination is also recommended in conjunction with controlled ovarian hyperstimulation (COH) for couples with unexplained infertility and couples affected by mild/moderate endometriosis.
 The success rates of COH and IUI approximates the normal of 20% per month that is seen in fertile couples.
 However, the age of the woman and the fertility diagnosis can affect the success rate.
 If couples are not successful after 3-6 cycles of COH/IUI, a consultation is recommended to review the causes and possibly come up with a new plan.

-For more information in intrauterine insemination in St. George, Murray, Ogden, and Pleasant Grove, Utah, or for information about any of our other fertility treatments, please contact Utah Fertility Center at 801-785-5100 to request an appointment with one of our infertility specialists.
+For more information in intrauterine insemination in St. George, Murray, Ogden, Park City and Pleasant Grove, Utah, or for information about any of our other fertility treatments, please contact Utah Fertility Center at 801-785-5100 to request an appointment with one of our infertility specialists.